rh416/COALAS/README.md

 5. You are now ready to start developing!

 ## Publishing ##
 Once development is complete its time to release a runnable application!
+The following steps outline the process:

-In order to do so, Artifacts must be built from the source.
+1. The first step is to setup the Project's Artifacts.
 They are configured under `File` > `Project Structure` > `Artifacts`.

-Click the green + sign and select `Jar` > `From module with dependencies..`.
+2. Click the green + sign and select `Jar` > `From module with dependencies..`.
 Set the Main Class to `WheelchairGUI` and click OK.

-To build the artifact, select `Build` from the toolbar and click `Build Artifacts`, then `Build`.
+3. To build the artifact, select `Build` from the toolbar and click `Build Artifacts`, then `Build`.
 The artifacts will be exported to a folder called `out / artifacts / sysiass_wheelchair_gui_jar` under the project root folder.

-For everything to work properly, the `lib` folder and `run.bat` should also be copied to the output folder.
+4. For everything to work properly, the `lib` folder and `run.bat` should also be copied to the output folder.

-Finally, the `sysiass_wheelchair_gui_jar` should be zipped and distributed.
+5. Finally, the `sysiass_wheelchair_gui_jar` should be zipped and distributed.

 ## Running the Program ##

 Double click `run.bat` (for Windows users) and the application will launch.

 ## Important ##
 If you are trying to use Serial commands and you receive the following error: